apache/infrastructure-website/content/pages/asf-pelican-data.md

         reference[refs]['availid'] = availid
 ```

-The `ci` data model is a dictionary we need to better show officers on the foundation page.
+The `ci` data model is a dictionary we need to improve the display of officers on the ASF main site.

 ```python
     # this dictionary is derived from sub-dictionaries